 The Minnesota State Patrol utilizes all of our required Match and MOE funds towards personnel salaries, as it is the majority of the grant expenditure in executing our safety plan.
-We have used their position's actual rate, and used their average hours worked to calculate the closest estimate to actual cost.
+We have used their position's top rate, and used their average hours worked to estimate actual cost.
 We currently have 19 personnel assigned to School Bus enforcement.
 We have used actual performance data to conclude that these employees spend an average of 22% of their time conducting MCSAP grant eligible activities.
 Their line item labels will show them as "SB" (school bus) employees.